vishalmidya/WQS_SiRF/WQS-SiRF-vignette.md

 3. To recover the thresholds for the construction of the interaction.
 4. To estimate the effect of the interaction on the outcome.

-Note that, there are a total of `300` two-ordered, and `2300` three-ordered combinations to choose from `25` exposures.
-On top of that, one needs to find the thresholds and determine the directionality.
-Further, as the number of exposures increases, the total number of possible combinations to test from exponentially increases.
-Therefore, we used the signed-iterated Random Forest (SiRF) algorithm to search for the optimal combinations.
-Further, we introduced a repeated-holdout stage on the SiRF algorithm to keep the false positives and negatives in check.

 ## WQS-SiRF Algorithm